 Bala Kanda – The Birth of Lord Rama and His Youth Age

-They therefore turned to Lord Vishnu, begging him to take human form in order to defeat Ravana.
+They, therefore, turned to Lord Vishnu, begging him to take human form to defeat Ravana.
 Vishnu agrees and resolves to be born on earth as the son of Dasharatha.
 So, after the horse-sacrifice was concluded, the three wives of King Dasharatha bore him four sons: Kausalya bore Rama (in whom Vishnu had incarnated himself), Kaikeyi bore Bharata, Sumitra bore Lakshmana and Shatrughna.
 Of these four princes Rama, the eldest, was his father’s favorite, and from his youth, Lakshmana was deeply devoted to his elder brother.
-He was like Rama’s second self, and fulfilled all his wishes even before they were uttered.
+He was like Rama’s second self and fulfilled all his wishes even before they were uttered.
 As the grew up princes, were trained in all the arts, and Rama excelled in everything.

 When the princes had grown to manhood, the great sage Vishvamitra came to the court of Dasharatha, complaining that demons were disrupting the worship at his hermitage with their persistent attacks.
 At his request, Rama and Lakshmana, went forth with him to slay the demons, for which they were rewarded with magical weapons.
 Vishvamitra later accompanied the princes to the court of King Janaka of Videha.